richmahn/en_tn/dan/front/intro.md

 ## Part 2: Important Religious and Cultural Concepts ##

-#### Why is there a missing week in Daniel's prophecy? ####
+#### Is there a missing week in Daniel's prophecy? ####

-Scholars disagree about what appears to be a "missing week" in 9:24-27.
-It is best for translators to allow this mystery to remain in the text.
+Scholars disagree about what may appear to be a missing week in 9:24-27.
+It is best for translators to allow apparent mysteries such as this to remain in the text.
 (See: [[rc://en/ta/man/translate/writing-apocalypticwriting]])

-#### When do the seventy weeks begin? ####
+#### When did the seventy weeks begin? ####

-The seventy weeks in 9:24-27 begins when a decree is issued to rebuild the city of Jerusalem.
+The seventy weeks in 9:24-27 began when a decree was issued to rebuild the city of Jerusalem.
 But there were several decrees that allowed this to happen.
+Translators do not need to understand how prophecies were fulfilled to translate the text.

 #### Who was Darius the Mede? ####

 Darius the Mede was a Babylonian king who sent Daniel into a den of lions.
-People have not found his name in history outside of The Book of Daniel.
+People have not found his name in history outside of the Book of Daniel.
 Scholars have tried to explain who Darius was, but they are not certain.

 ## Part 3: Important Translation Issues ##